ACHIEVE HIGH-INTEGRITY

 A low abundance of insects can have cascading effects on other organisms, influencing resource availability, competition for food, and predator-prey relationships.

-By examining insect abundance, one can gain insights into the overall population structure and health of various species within the ecosystem, which in turn, contributes to a more comprehensive understanding of the ecological dynamics that affect the broader community of organisms sharing the same habitat.
+By examining insect abundance, one can gain insights into the overall population structure within the ecosystem, which in turn, contributes to a more comprehensive understanding of the ecological dynamics that affect the broader community of organisms sharing the same habitat.

 The hourly insect activity pattern in a habitat over 24 hours.